What Attracts Centipedes to Your Home (And How to Keep Them Out)

 1. Moisture and High Humidity

 Moisture is the number one thing that attracts centipedes.
-These creatures have a unique problem: unlike most insects, they cannot close their breathing pores (called spiracles).
-This means they lose moisture rapidly and need humid environments to survive.
+Unlike most insects, centipedes cannot close their breathing pores.
+This means they dry out fast and need humid spaces to survive.

 • Basements and crawl spaces